HMS Illustrious (87): Return to the Indian Ocean

 On 10 June, the Illustrious and the escort carrier put to sea to simulate another airstrike on Sabang as a means of distracting the Japanese while the Americans were attacking airfields in the Mariana Islands and preparing to invade the island of Saipan.
-For the planned attack on Port Blair in the Andaman Islands in mid-June her air group was reinforced by the 14 Corsairs of 1837 Squadron; six Barracudas from No. 21 TBR Wing were landed to make room for the additional fighters.
+For the planned attack on Port Blair in the Andaman Islands in mid-June her air group was reinforced by the 14 Corsairs of 1837 Squadron; six Barracudas from No. 21 TBR Wing were landed to make room for the additional fighters which increased her air complement to 57.
 On 21 June, the ship launched 15 Barracudas and 23 Corsairs against the airfield and harbour of Port Blair.
 Two of the Barracudas were forced to return with engine trouble before the attack began and another was shot down over the target.
 In addition, one Corsair was forced to ditch; the pilot was rescued by a destroyer.
 Bad weather degraded the accuracy of the Barracudas and little damage was inflicted aside from a few aircraft destroyed on the ground and a few small craft sunk in the harbour.
 With over 50 aircraft airborne at one point, the British realised that a single deck accident might result in the loss of every aircraft in the air because there was no other carrier available to land aboard.
 The carrier and her escorts arrived back at Trincomalee on 23 June where 847 Squadron was merged into 810 Squadron a week later.

 Her sister ships, the Indomitable and the arrived at the end of June although only the latter's pilots were combat-ready.
 Captain Charles Lambe was appointed as the new captain of the Illustrious on 21 May, but he could not join his new ship until 9 July.
 Somerville decided to attack Sabang again (Operation Crimson), although the ships of the East Indies Fleet would bombard the port while the fighters from the Illustrious and the Victorious spotted for them and protected the fleet.
 As the Barracudas were needed only for anti-submarine patrols, the former embarked only nine while the latter ship flew off all her Barracudas.
 On the early morning of 25 July, Illustrious launched 22 Corsairs for CAP and to observe the naval gunfire and take photos for post-attack damage assessments.
 The bombardment was very effective, sinking two small freighters, and severely damaging the oil storage and port facilities.
 One Corsair was shot down by Japanese flak although the pilot was rescued after ditching.
 As the fleet was withdrawing, Illustriouss CAP intercepted and shot down a Nakajima Ki-43 (codenamed "Oscar") fighter and a Mitsubishi Ki-21 "Sally" medium bomber on reconnaissance missions.
 Later in the day her Corsairs intercepted 10 Ki-43s and shot down two of them while driving off the remainder.
 After arriving in Trincomalee, 1837 Squadron was transferred to the Victorious.